Constellations and asterisms are both patterns of stars, but the terms refer to different groupings.

-There are different ways that we understand constellations.
-Commonly, people think of them as the traditional patterns of stars that are often shown as “stick figures” and may represent classical myths.
+Commonly, people think of constellations as traditional patterns of stars that are often shown as “stick figures” and may represent classical myths.
 There's nothing wrong with this idea, and the traditional constellations are the basis for the astronomical ones.

-The star patterns in constellations are human inventions based on what we see from Earth.
-The stars aren’t actually in groups.
-Very rarely are stars in a constellation close together.
+We have to realize that all star patterns are human inventions based on what we see from Earth.
+The stars in a constellation are rarely near each other in actuality.
 For example, of the five brightest stars in Cygnus (the swan), the nearest one to us, Epsilon Cygni, is 72 light years away.
 The most distant one is over twenty times farther away than that.
 (A light year is around ten trillion kilometers or six trillion miles.)
 If we were in another part of the Galaxy, the stars of Cygnus wouldn't form the pattern we're used to seeing.

-“Asterism” is an unfamiliar word to most people, though you’ll probably recognise the “aster” part of it, which comes from the Greek for “star”.
+Asterism is an unfamiliar word to most people, though you’ll probably recognise the aster- part of it, which comes from the Greek for “star”.
 The best-known asterism is the Big Dipper (the Plough, in Britain), which is part of the constellation Ursa Major.
-Another is the Summer Triangle can be seen for much of the year.
+Despite its name, the Summer Triangle can be seen for much of the year.
 It consists of the brightest stars of the constellations Cygnus, Lyra, and Aquila.
 The Great Square of Pegasus is another well known asterism.

 Very simply, an asterism is a recognizable pattern of stars that isn’t a constellation, but contains a part of one or more constellations.